joshghent/blog/content/blog/how-to-create-gist-bot/index.md

 This is the most tricky part of the process as your idea may not have a public API or the authorization may be too tricky to implement, in this case, try another idea until you find one - this is the most difficult part of the process.

 ## 3. Get the foundations
-To by pass the boring setup, clone my rescue-box repo as this will give you a great starting point - especially if you are building something in the same format as I did
+To bypass the boring setup, clone my rescue-box repo as this will give you a great starting point - especially if you are building something in the same format as I did
 You can do this by running
 ```bash
 $ git clone https://github.com/joshghent/rescue-box
 ```

-Change all the references to rescue-box to your own app name as well as replacing the `RESCUETIME_API_KEY` references with your own service's name (e.g., `FITBIT_API_KEY`).
+Change all the references to rescue-box to your own app name and replacing the `RESCUETIME_API_KEY` references with your own service's name (e.g., `FITBIT_API_KEY`).
 More importantly, update the documentation on how to setup the application - include information and links on where to get the API key for the service you are integrating with.

 Now run `npm install` in your terminal to install the dependencies

 ## 4. Modify the API call
 Inside the `index.js` file in the `main()` function, change the API call URL to be the one for your service.
+Additionally, change the environment variables loaded at the top with the ones for your service.

 Next, inside the `updateGist` function, change the code from `line 30` onwards to be what you want to inject into the pinned gist.